[SwiftUI] Layout adjustment on the Conversion tab of the Preferences window

 Create margins on the left and right

-I think that the tab borders and popup button borders are too close together; to create a margin around the view in SwiftUI, use the padding() modifier.
+I’ve noticed that the tab borders and popup button borders are too close together; to create a margin around the view in SwiftUI, use the padding() modifier.

-The content of the conversion tab is implemented in ConverterOptionView, which has an outermost VStack, and all the pop-up buttons are in this VStack.
+The content of the conversion tab is implemented in ConverterOptionView, which has an outermost VStack, and all the popup buttons are in this VStack.

 The code is as follows.